About this listing

 Creative, and a few famous folk have stayed, from musicians and composers to dancers and poets.
 There are three lovely period-style rooms: an antique four-poster (double) and two single rooms with canopied and cushioned beds.
 Each room has its own wash-handbasin (one from Morocco) but guests share one unusual bathroom.
 The bath was the second installed in a home in Birr in the 19th century.
-It was renovated to its original, rich and marbelled colours, discovered under flaking white paint.
+It was renovated to its original, rich colours, discovered under flaking white paint.

 It is a very personalized experience to stay here, with little hints of luxury.
 We offer treats such as breakfast brought to your room (free of charge), and a candlelit, scented bath (with champagne as an extra!)
-Find sketch books and pencils in each room for drawing or writing.
+Find sketch books and pencils in each room for drawing, or writing poetry.
 The guest wing corridor has been painted and decorated as if an Arabian tent, with shelves of books on travel.
 There are masks and lots of pictures with images of foreign places, and a silver tray has all you need for a cup of refreshing herbal tea at any time.

 There have been many compliments about our breakfasts, some written into the visitors book, such as, 'The best we've had, anywhere'.
 Much of the food served is local, organic and home-made, and presented with attention to the visual as much as to the flavours and variety offered.
 Breakfast options can be large or small; hearty or healthy.